chabazite/Mysis_Dry_Comparison/README.md

       * 1.6 Nutrition
  2. Exploratory Data Analysis
       * 2.1 Library Imports
+           * Set theme constants
       * 2.2 Growth
+           * Check distributions of data based on ages and groups
+           * Compare feed groups using boxplots for length and mass
+           * Plot the length-mass relationship as scatterplots to visually inspect correlation
       * 2.3 Survival
       * 2.4 Sex Sorts
       * 2.5 Fecundity